Asheville Car Accident Lawyer

 – George C.

-1) I investigate the accident to prove who was at fault in the crash.
+1) I investigate the accident to prove who was at fault in the wreck.
 This usually includes obtaining photographs of the vehicles and the crash scene, obtaining video surveillance of the crash if possible, obtaining witness statements from any eyewitnesses, speaking to the investigating officer, and obtaining the police crash report.

 3) I review all of your medical records and medical bills so that I can fully understand your injuries and how much money you owe to medical providers.
 I have a former nurse on my staff who will go through all of your medical records to make sure that we document every injury related to the crash.
 I will summarize your medical records for the insurance company in a way that forces them to calculate your pain and suffering settlement as high as possible.
 I will also contact your doctors and have them provide statements that detail your injuries to the insurance company.

 4) I will file a lawsuit if necessary.
-Sometime insurance companies refuse to make a reasonable offer in your case.
+Sometimes insurance companies refuse to make a reasonable offer in your case.
 When this happens, I will file a lawsuit and litigate your case to trial If necessary.
-While it is not always necessary, filing a lawsuit is the only way to force insurance companies to act reasonable in some situations.
+While it is not always necessary, filing a lawsuit is the only way to force insurance companies to act reasonably in some situations.
 I have handled dozens and dozens of cases where I have dramatically increased the insurance company offer after having filed a lawsuit and proceeded to litigation.

-5) I will try your case before a jury in necessary.
+5) I will try your case before a jury if necessary.
 Many personal injury lawyers will avoid trying your case if at all possible.
 Insurance companies know which lawyers are afraid to talk to juries.
 Because I have tried cases and won, insurance companies are likely to make better offers to my clients to prevent the case from going to trial.

 6) I will work to reduce how much you owe in medical bills.
 When I review your medical bills, I will look at ways to reduce your bills through filing with health insurance and Medicare or Medicaid.
 I will also look at ways to negotiate your bills to a lower amount with your medical providers.
 Reducing your bills after settlement allows you to receive more money in your pocket to compensate you for your injuries.